CatherineH/CatherineH.github.io/_posts/2016-07-23-my-favourites-from-scipy-2016.md

 audience member at the python core developers panel at Euro Python a few days ago and the panellists seemed surprised.
 I think the problem is that the people with the domain knowledge of compilers are exclusively linux users and windows users would prefer to use Anaconda.
-But there are some people, like me, who both need to use Windows for device drivers but also want to use obscure packages in PyPI, who appreciate not having to fuss with the visual studio compiler.
+In between are a few like me, who both need to use Windows for device drivers but also want to use obscure packages in PyPI, without fussing with the visual studio compiler.

 Linting Text
 ============